aibarrola/YelpCamp/README.md

 2) Login with your account info
 3) View other campsites and comment
 4) Add your own campsite
-5) Edit or delete campsite information
+5) Delete or edit campsite information

 # Demonstration
 ![](demo.gif)